ScardyFluff/Funktopia/README.md

 # Funktopia: A Friday Night Funkin' Miitopia Mod

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMIPLED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL!
 This is the repository for Funktopia!
 A mod of Friday Night Funkin's Kade Engine!
+Which, in itself, is a mod!

 ## Friday Night Funkin'